Jeffrey Zaslow: Career

+In September 2007, after he attended the final lecture of Carnegie Mellon University Professor Randy Pausch, he collaborated with Pausch on writing The Last Lecture, released in 2008.
+The book by Pausch and Zaslow, translated into 48 languages, was a #1 New York Times best-seller, spending more than 110 weeks on the list, and sold more than five million copies.
+Media coverage included The Oprah Winfrey Show and an ABC special hosted by Diane Sawyer.

+The Girls from Ames is a nonfiction book about a group of eleven women friends who grew up together in Ames, Iowa, remaining friends for forty years.
+It spent 26 weeks on the New York Times bestseller list, rising as high as #3.

+Highest Duty was co-written by Zaslow with Capt.
+Chesley Sullenberger, who successfully ditched US Airways Flight 1549 in the Hudson River in 2009.
+The book debuted at #3 on the New York Times list.

+In 2011, Zaslow collaborated with Gabby Giffords and her husband, astronaut Mark Kelly, on their memoir, Gabby: A Story of Courage and Hope.

+In January 2012, Zaslow released The Magic Room: A story about the love we wish for our daughters, a non-fiction narrative set at a small-town Michigan bridal shop, which looked at the lives of a handful of brides and their parents who journeyed to the store's "Magic Room."

-He was twice named by the National Society of Newspaper Columnists as best columnist in a newspaper with more than 100,000 circulation and had received the Distinguished Column Writing Award from the New York Newspaper Publishers Association.
+Zaslow was twice named by the National Society of Newspaper Columnists as best columnist in a newspaper with more than 100,000 circulation and had received the Distinguished Column Writing Award from the New York Newspaper Publishers Association.
 While working at the Sun-Times, Zaslow received the Will Rogers Humanitarian Award.
 He appeared on such television programs as The Tonight Show, The Oprah Winfrey Show, Larry King Live, 60 Minutes, The Today Show and Good Morning America.

 Personal life

 Zaslow married Sherry Margolis, a TV news anchor with WJBK television in Detroit, and together lived with their three daughters in West Bloomfield, Michigan.
 His literary agent was Gary Morris.
 Zaslow was an avid runner.

 Zaslow died on February 10, 2012, at age 53 in a car accident on M-32 in Warner Township, Michigan while on tour for his non-fiction book The Magic Room.

 Former co-author Chesley Sullenberger was among those who eulogized Zaslow at his funeral on February 13.

 Following his death, Zaslow was the subject of a number of written tributes, including an essay by columnist Bob Greene, titled Jeff Zaslow's last lesson, pieces by fellow journalists and by bloggers, posts on the Wall Street Journal remembrance page, and eulogies by family members on the family's remembrance page.